Cap-go/tutorials/src/content/plugins-tutorials/capacitor-music-controls-plugin.git.md

 ---
-"title": "Using Capacitor Music Controls Plugin", "description": "Tutorial on how to use the Capacitor Music Controls Plugin in your Capacitor applications.", "created_at": "2022-04-05",
+"title": "Using Capacitor Music Controls Plugin" "description": "Tutorial on how to use the Capacitor Music Controls Plugin in your Capacitor applications."
+"created_at": "2022-04-05"
-"published": true,
+"published": true
 "slug": "capacitor-music-controls-plugin.git"
 ---